yclas/documentation/bitcoin-integration.md

 ### Setup a payment gateway for Bitcoin

-Yclas offers two payment gateways which you can use to accept Bitcoin: **Stripe** and **Bitpay**
+With Yclas you can use **Bitpay** as the payment gateway in your website and accept Bitcoin

-Read [here](//docs.yclas.com/stripe/) how to setup Stripe in your Yclas website.
-In order to accept Bitcoin you will need to follow the instructions and configure Stripe and enable the option "Accept Bitcoin payments" in your admin panel.

-For BitPay, create an account [here](//bitpay.com/get-started) and enter your Bitpay api key on Settings -> Payment -> Bitpay -> Bitpay api key after you finish your registration.
+Create an account [here](//bitpay.com/get-started) and enter your Bitpay api key on Settings -> Payment -> Bitpay -> Bitpay api key after you finish your registration.

 <br>